Luke Bryan Weighs In On Blake Shelton’s ‘Sexiest Man Alive’ Backlash

-Blake Shelton’s close friend and fellow country star Luke Bryan is weighing in on the intense backlash Blake’s been receiving ever since it was announced this week that People had crowned him as 2017’s ‘Sexiest Man Alive’ – and it turns out he actually (kind of) agrees with the haters.
+Blake Shelton’s close friend and fellow country star Luke Bryan is weighing in on the intense backlash Blake’s been receiving ever since it was announced this week that People had crowned him as 2017’s “Sexiest Man Alive” – and it turns out he actually (kind of) agrees with the haters.

 “I originally roasted him about it,” Luke told Entertainment Tonight this week, but admitted that he quickly felt bad about his comments after seeing the pretty harsh responses coming in from social media users.